18F/unit-testing-node/_pages/components/slack-client.md

 A few things are happening here:

-- We leave the first argument to the `SlackClient` constructor `undefined` because, in this case, we're not depending on the `robotSlackClient` at all.
+- You leave the first argument to the `SlackClient` constructor `undefined` because, in this case, it doesn't depend on the `robotSlackClient` at all.
-  If we ever do depend on it in this test, the test will break rather obviously, and we can add it then.
+  If the test ever does depend on it in the future, the test will break rather obviously, and we can add the `robotSlackClient` then.
-- As mentioned earlier, we define `config.slackApiBaseUrl` so the `SlackClient` will send requests to `http://localhost/api/`, not `https://slack.com/api/`.
+- As mentioned earlier, it defines `config.slackApiBaseUrl` so the `SlackClient` will send requests to `http://localhost/api/`, not `https://slack.com/api/`.
 - The `SlackClient` state affecting its behavior (`config.slackApiBaseUrl`) is constant across every test.
-Consequently, we only create one instance in the `before` block, rather than one per test in `beforeEach`.
+Consequently, the fixture only creates one instance in the `before` block, rather than one per test case in `beforeEach`.
-- We want to make sure each `getReactions` test gets a fresh `payload`, so we assign it within a `beforeEach` block.
+- Each `getReactions` test case should have a fresh `payload`, so the fixture assigns one within a `beforeEach` block.

-At this point, let's run our test:
+At this point, run our test:

 ```sh
 $ npm test -- --grep '^SlackClient '